apache/flink/docs/content.zh/docs/dev/table/sql/create.md

   `user_id` BIGINT,
   `price` DOUBLE,
   `quantity` DOUBLE,
-  `cost` AS price * quanitity,  -- evaluate expression and supply the result to queries ) WITH (
+  `cost` AS price * quanitity  -- evaluate expression and supply the result to queries ) WITH (
   'connector' = 'kafka'
   ...